lichess-bot-devs/lichess-bot/README.md

 ## Setup Engine
 - Place your engine(s) in the `engine.dir` directory
-- In `config.yml`, enter the binary name as the `engine.name` field
+- In `config.yml`, enter the binary name as the `engine.name` field (In Windows you may need to type a name with ".exe", like "lczero.exe")
 - Leave the `weights` field empty or see LeelaChessZero section for Neural Nets